-Milligan was the representative for Delaware’s at-large district and was a Whig.
+Milligan was the representative for Delaware’s at-large district as a Whig.
 He served from 1837 to 1839.

 He was previously the representative for Delaware’s at-large district as a Whig from 1835 to 1837; the representative for Delaware’s at-large district as a Whig from 1833 to 1835; and the representative for Delaware’s at-large district as a Whig from 1831 to 1833.

 From Dec 1831 to Mar 1839, Milligan missed 439 of 1,723 roll call votes, which is 25.5%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.

 |Dec 1832-Mar 1833||143||53||37.1%||88th|

 |Dec 1833-Feb 1834||35||5||14.3%||72nd|

 |Dec 1836-Mar 1837||136||34||25.0%||51st|

 |Dec 1837-Feb 1838||52||15||28.8%||70th|